CanonicalLtd/maas-docs/en/intro-new.md

 In previous versions of MAAS, machines interacted directly with the region controller to access HTTP metadata, DNS, syslog and Squid (proxy).
-Because some MAAS environments restrict communications between machines and the region controller, starting with MAAS 2.5, HTTP metadata, DNS, syslog and Squid are proxied through rack controllers.
+Because some MAAS environments restrict communications between machines and the region controller, starting with MAAS 2.5, for multi-rack/region clusters, HTTP metadata, DNS, syslog and Squid are proxied through rack controllers.

 !!!
 Note:
     For single-rack/region clusters, machines will continue to communicate with the region controller directly.

-See [Rack controller][rack-controller] for more detailed information about how rack controllers communicate with MAAS.
+See [High availability][high-availability] for more detailed information about how rack controllers and machines communicate with MAAS in multi-rack/region clusters.

 ## Simplifying rack-to-region configuration in high-availability (HA) setups